 no preservatives or additives. specialist blend. hand-packaged

-In its natural state so you can soak in all the depth and nuance of its floral flavour.
-For the sweet lovers, a touch of your favourite sweetener will lift the elegant notes while a dash of milk makes for a sumptuous experience.
+In its natural state, if you’re a purist at heart, so you can soak in the depth and nuance of its floral flavour.
+For sugar lovers, a traditional touch of your favourite sweetener will lift the elegant notes of English Afternoon Tea, while a dash of milk makes for a sumptuous experience.

-Fine china or your favourite tea cups are ideal.
-Though winter calls for a knitted tea cosy and mugs you can wrap your frosty fingers around.
+In fine china or your favourite teacups to heighten the elegance and make it a truly regal affair for your guests.
+On cold days, up the indulgence with a knitted tea cosy and mugs you can wrap your frosty fingers around.

-Who says you have to stick to labels?
 Enjoy a cup of English Afternoon tea any time the desire for it takes your fancy.
-Though evenings should be reserved only for those souls who can roll with a late-night caffeine buzz.
+Though its perfect as an afternoon pick-me-up, evenings should be reserved for those who can roll with a late-night caffeine buzz.

 For a softer buzz